NYUDataBootcamp/Book/py-fun2.md

 * Write a program that prints the elements of `stuff`.
 * Write a program that tells us the `type` of each element of `stuff`.
-* *Challlenging.* Write a program that goes through the elements of `stuff` and prints only the elements that are strings; that is, the function `type` returns the value `str`.
+* *Challenging.* Write a program that goes through the elements of `stuff` and prints only the elements that are strings; that is, the function `type` returns the value `str`.

 <!--